-The 1% and 99% are making headlines.
-But I'm more worried about the 20%, the 50% and the 75%.
-The 20% of Iraq and Afghanistan vets age 18-24 who are unemployed, the 50% who are underemployed, and 75% who don't graduate from the programs of study that they start after they get out.
+The 1% and 99% are making headlines, but I'm more worried about the 20%, the 50% and the 75%.
+The 20% of Iraq and Afghanistan veterans ages 18-24 who are unemployed, the 50% who are underemployed and the 75% who don't graduate from the programs of study that they start after they get out.

-Here's a bit of insight into the the employment market that may surprise you.
+Here's a bit of insight into the employment market that may surprise you.

-Employers want military folks because they think you're great raw material.
-But they know that you don't have experience in their business and so need you to build specific skills so that you can hit the ground running.
-Remember that it takes years to become an expert at military skills and it's the same in the civilian sector.
+Employers want military folks because they think you're great raw material, but they know that you don't have experience in their business and so they need you to build specific skills.
+Remember that it takes years to become an expert at military skills, and it's the same in the civilian sector.
 General management is just that, general, and employers need expertise.

 Employers need you to have a learning mindset.
-That means that they need to see you as a intellectual sponge, who is eager to learn, who is humble and who is wiling to work as hard as you have to in order to get the job done.
+That means that they need to see you as an intellectual sponge, who is eager to learn, humble and willing to work as hard as you have to get the job done.

 Steve Jobs, rest in peace, is the most heralded CEO of his generation.
-But if he showed up on a Submarine, or an Infantry Battalion, or a Comm.
-Regiment, or an Air Wing … he'd have been a liability.
-He wouldn't know the gear, he wouldn't know the lingo, he wouldn't know how we do things in our unit.
+But if he showed up on a submarine, infantry battalion, a command regiment or an air wing, he'd have been a liability.
+He wouldn't know the gear, he wouldn't know the lingo, and he wouldn't know how we do things in our unit.
 He'd have needed you to take care of him and keep him alive until he could learn.

 But once we've learned how these industries do things, they'll want to learn from us as well.
 It happens all the time.
-The vets who are humble, who listen, who learn, and who build a reputation for hard work and who get into the weeds and focus on the details and drudgery, those folks get on the fast track.
+The vets who are humble, listen, learn, build a reputation for hard work and focus on the details and drudgery, those folks get on the fast track.

-Gunnar Counselman is Founder and CEO of Fidelis, an end-to-end education solution for the military to civilian career transition.
-Gunnar is a former Marine HUMINT Officer who served in Iraq, Bosnia, and the Horn of Africa before attending the Havard Business School.
-While at HBS, Gunnar became fascinated with the potential of technology to lower costs and increase quality in education while performing initial research for the book Disrupting Class by Clay Christensen and Michael Horn.
-After HBS, Gunnar transitioned to the civilian world as a consultant with Bain and Company before starting an independent consulting practice focused on innovation and strategy in higher education.
-Learn more at www.fideliseducation.com.
+Gunnar Counselman is founder and CEO of Fidelis, an end-to-end education solution for the military-to-civilian career transition.
+Counselman is a former Marine human intelligence (HUMINT) officer who served in Iraq, Bosnia and the Horn of Africa before attending Harvard Business School.
+After that, he transitioned to the civilian world as a consultant with Bain and Company before starting an independent consulting practice focused on innovation and strategy in higher education.